Tanzania - Kaskazi Safaris

 Pace and experience required.
 To join a safari you must be a fairly experienced rider who is comfortable on a horse at all paces from a walk to fast canter in open country.
 You will be riding in a varied, open area where there is big game including elephant and lion.
 The going on these safaris is good and the pace is often fast, with long canters across open plains and riders encouraged to spread out.
 You are expected to cope, keep up and stop when required, so you need to be confident and fit.
 If in doubt about ability please contact us.

-Accommodation on these safaris is for the most part in private tented camps set up ahead of you by staff, with the first night usually spent at a private lodge.
+Accommodation on these safaris is for the most part in private tented camps set up ahead of you by staff, with the first night usually spent at a a permanent tented camp at Arusha Polo Club.
 Camp sites are carefully chosen for their different views and aspects.
 Spacious 5x5 meter tents are used with stretched beds and linen provided.
 Water on safari is limited but each tent has a canvas basin set up outside with hot water for washing provided morning and evening, and enough water available for a hot shower at night.
 In the evenings there is a mess tent for meals, with tables and chairs, though dinner may be eaten al fresco next to the camp fire; usually cushions are taken to sit on at lunch stops lunches.

 Rates include - All riding, guiding, equipment and back up on safari, twin accommodation, all meals (dinner first day to breakfast last), drinks, return vehicle transfers on the first / last day to/from Arusha or Kilimanjaro